-While this research found that no single approach to a product page will work for every brand, creating an enjoyable and social experience is a good bet for most products.
+While this research found that no single approach to a product page will work for every brand equally well, creating an entertaining experience is always a good starting point.
 Shoppers who derived pleasure out of interacting with a brand's content were much more likely to click the "buy" button.
 Effective product pages also helped Amazon shoppers feel personal connections to brands and made them forget they were interacting with a machine, which made them more likely to buy.